danielasaavedrap/danielasaavedrap/README.md

 ______________________________________________________________________________________________________________________________

 ## Note:
 I am constantly studying and learning new languages that enhance my talent.
-Some languages I am learning are: MySQL, Angular, TypeScript, Jest, REST API.
+Some languages I am learning are: MySQL, Angular, Jest, REST API.

 ______________________________________________________________________________________________________________________________